townmath/cisp400-reader/docs/_sources/pointers/function-pointers.rst.txt

 Example: Caesar ciphers
 -----------------------

-A simple substitution cipher, called `ROT13 <https://en.wikipedia.org/wiki/ROT13>`_, short for 'rotate 13 places' can be used to obfuscate text by replacing each letter with the letter 13 letters after it in the alphabet.
+A simple substitution cipher, called :wiki:`ROT13`, short for 'rotate 13 places' can be used to obfuscate text by replacing each letter with the letter 13 letters after it in the alphabet.
-It is a special case of the `Caesar cipher <https://en.wikipedia.org/wiki/Caesar_cipher>`_, used in ancient Rome to obscure communication between Julius Caesar and his generals.
+It is a special case of the :wiki:`Caesar cipher <Caesar_cipher>`, used in ancient Rome to obscure communication between Julius Caesar and his generals.
 A related variation called ROT47 extends the idea of ROT13 to include numbers and common symbols.